Story by: Laleh Chini

 Undeniably, Iran is an incredibly beautiful country with many historical sites to see and for us kids, every one of our road trips was the epitome of a dream vacation.
 There were no school or homework, only endless playing and freedom ‘til we dropped.
 I loved adventure and kept my eyes open to record every second of it; maybe I knew one day I would write about those days.

 One summer, we wanted to head towards the north.
-The north of Iran are the greenest parts of the country.
+The north of Iran is the greenest part of the country.
 The weather is mostly foggy, rainy and the humidity is very high.
-Our eyes never got tired of watching beautiful forest and green lands.
+Our eyes never got tired of watching the beautiful forest and green lands.

 The trips were never tiring because we’d stop frequently along the way.
 This time, my father chose a green land beside the road which looked great for having a lunch picnic break.
-We all helped spread the carpets and lay out all the things we needed.
-As our mothers were preparing lunch, us kids didn’t waste any time and started playing while our fathers laid comfortably on the carpets and talked.
+We all helped spread the carpets and layout all the things we needed.
+As our mothers were preparing lunch, our kids didn’t waste any time and started playing while our fathers laid comfortably on the carpets and talked.

 Everybody started screaming and jumping up and down.
 The scene was terrifying and at the same time hilarious.
 All the kids and mothers jumped into the cars while the fathers were scared as well, but they had to act brave and get all of our things off the land infested with snakes.
 The young man said, “Don’t worry these snakes aren’t poisonous.”
 And he helped us get our belongings.

 It might have been a scary moment with no lunch, but an unforgettable day.

 You can purchase my book “Climbing Over Grit” Winner of “Canada Book Award” at;

 Barnes & Noble, Gardners, Bertrams, Ingram, Baker & Taylor, Amazon.com and all bookselling channels via hubs in the US, UK, Brazil, Germany, Russia, and Australia.
 The links are listed below:

 Our Book Page is: